Civil engineers held about 318,300 jobs in 2021. The largest employers of civil engineers were as follows:

 Civil engineers need a bachelor’s degree.
 They typically need a graduate degree and a license for promotion to senior positions.
 Although licensure requirements vary from state to state, civil engineers usually must be licensed if they provide services directly to the public.

-Civil engineers need a bachelor’s degree in civil engineering, in one of its specialties, or in civil engineering technology.
+Civil engineers typically need a bachelor's degree in civil engineering, civil engineering technologies, or a related field, such as construction.
 Programs in civil engineering and civil engineering technology include coursework in math, statistics, engineering mechanics and systems, and fluid dynamics, depending on the specialty.
 Courses include a mix of traditional classroom learning, work in laboratories, and fieldwork.
 Programs may include cooperative programs, also known as co-ops, in which students gain work experience while pursuing a degree.

 A degree from a program accredited by ABET is needed to earn the professional engineer (PE) license.
 In many states, a bachelor’s degree in civil engineering technology also meets the academic requirement for obtaining a license.